mroth/dotfiles/README.md

 ## Setup
 ### Automatic
-Usually managed by the `dotfiles:install` task v3 of [mroth/bootstrapper](http://github.com/mroth/bootstrapper), so don't worry man.
+Usually managed by
+[mroth/bootslap](http://github.com/mroth/bootslap), so don't worry about it man.

 ### Manual